ml-archive/push-urban-airship/README.md

 }
 ```

-The above example will send a text push notification with the message `hello world` to all users on the `ios` platform
+The above example will send a text push notification with the message `hello world` to all users on the `ios` platform.

 ### Chain your payload
 This package offers a way to easily customize the different segments of the payload sent to Urban Airship, using the UABuilder class.